Book This Trip

 Highlights

-• Acclimatize in Namche Bazaar; take day excursions to adjust to altitude.
+• Acclimatize in Namche Bazaar: You'll spend time in this bustling Sherpa town to adjust to the high altitude.

-• You can encounter wild and domestic animals such as yaks, cows, sheep, mountain goats, deer, bears, snow leopards, blue sheep, red pandas, and various birds.
+• Spot diverse wildlife: Keep an eye out for wild and domestic animals such as yaks, bears, snow leopards, and various birds.

-• Expect to cross many suspension bridges over the Dudh Koshi River.
+• Cross many suspension bridges: The journey includes walking across numerous exciting suspension bridges over the Dudh Koshi River.

-• Mind makeup should walk 6 to 7 hours every day.
+• Scenic Walk: You should walk 6/7 hours every day.

 Overview of Renjola Pass Trek via Gokyo Lake

-Renjola Pass Trek via Gokyo Lake is a serene beauty, and a less crowded alternative route to Everest Base Camp.
+The Renjola Pass Trek via Gokyo Lake is a serene beauty and a less crowded alternative route to Everest Base Camp.
 Standing proudly at 5360 meters, Renjola Pass offers an unmatched panoramic spectacle.
 Throughout the journey, indulge in breathtaking vistas of towering peaks, many surpassing the 8000-meter mark, such as Mt.
-Everest (8848m), Lhotse (8516m), Makalu (8463m), and Cho Oyu (8201m).
+Everest (8848 m), Lhotse (8516 m), Makalu (8463 m), and Cho Oyu (8201 m).

 Embark on a journey that reveals a tapestry of landscapes, from the vast expanse of Thame Valley to the tranquil Gokyo Valley, adorned with its countless lakes.
 Immerse yourself in the rich Sherpa lifestyle and cultural tapestry, and encounter the noble yaks that grace your path.
 Renjola Pass Trek is an adventure like no other, promising an authentic wilderness experience that is truly unparalleled.